guillemontecinos/itp-residency-2020-2021/three-js/tutorials/02-matrices-and-interaction/matrices-and-interaction.md

   <img src="./assets/plane-coords-cam.jpg" align="middle" width="80%">
 </p>

-Let's finally add a texture to the plane in order to set a visual reference that makes the cube moving around the space understandable.
+Let's finally add a texture to the plane in order to make it look as a checkers's board, and set a visual reference that makes the cube moving around the space understandable.
 This section has been taken from the [Three.js Loading a .OBJ File](https://threejsfundamentals.org/threejs/lessons/threejs-load-obj.html) tutorial from [threejsfundamentals.org](https://threejsfundamentals.org) and so its assets.
+Let's start by instantiating the `THREE.TextureLoader` class and using it to load a basic checkers texture.
+Then, let's setup the texture's UV mapping in order to repeat the texture all over the mesh, by setting `texture.wrapS` and `texture.wrapT = THREE.RepeatWrapping`.

 ```js